pythonhealthdatascience/llm_simpy/notebooks/early_testing/perplexity/inputs/iteration_12.md

 1. create a new instance of the model
 2. reset the performance measures held in Experiment to their original values
-3. run the model
+3. run the model and store the results returned in a
-4. store the returned results of the replication for later use
+4. store the returned results of the replication for later use.
+5. create a new column in the results that represent the replication number.
+This should be the index of the results table.

-After all multiple replications have been completed return the stored results and summarise these in a pandas dataframe.
+After all multiple replications have been completed concatenate all results into a single dataframe.
+The first column of the dataframe should be an integer representing the replication number.
+The function returns the results.